Stephen Gethins: Return to Westminster

 In 2023, he was named the SNP prospective parliamentary candidate for the new constituency of Arbroath and Broughty Ferry.
-In the 2024 general election, Gethins became the first MP for the seat, securing 15,581 votes (35.3 %) and a majority of 859 votes (1.9 %).
+In the 2024 general election, Gethins became the first MP for the seat, securing 15,581 votes (35.3%) and a majority of 859 votes (1.9%).
 The constituency incorporated parts of the former Dundee East and surrounding Angus areas following the 2023 boundary revisions.

 In his remarks to The Scotsman, Gethins expressed enthusiasm about returning to Parliament, describing it as a privilege.
 He reflected that his time at St Andrews allowed him to adopt a valuable “long view” of politics and international affairs.
 Gethins reaffirmed his belief that rejoining the European Union is “inevitable,” highlighting the shrinking gap between public opinion and political action.

 Upon his return to Westminster, he took on frontbench responsibilities.
 He serves as Shadow SNP Spokesperson for Scotland and for International Affairs.
 From November 2024, Gethins joined the Speaker’s Committee on the Electoral Commission.
 He also presented a Private Members' Bill, the Devolution (Immigration) (Scotland) Bill, in October 2024.

-Since returning to Parliament, Gethins has taken on key leadership roles in several All‑Party Parliamentary Groups (APPGs) - informal cross-party groups that enable MPs to collaborate on specific issues beyond formal committee structures.
+Since returning to Parliament, Gethins has taken on key leadership roles in several All‑Party Parliamentary Groups (APPGs) – informal cross-party groups that enable MPs to collaborate on specific issues beyond formal committee structures.
 He is the Chair for the APPG on Russia and Democracy, which scrutinises parliamentary responses to the threats posed by Vladimir Putin’s regime, promotes UK security, and acts as a conduit to pro-democracy networks opposing the Russian government.

 He also serves as Vice‑Chair of the APPGs on Bosnia and Herzegovina, Syria, Sudan and South Sudan, and University.

+He was elected to the Scottish Parliament in the 2026 Scottish Parliament election and announced his resignation, triggering a by-election.

 Personal life

-Stephen lives in Fife with his wife and children.
+Gethins lives in Fife with his wife and children.